Rashel-Mol/Airbnb_PricingStrategy/README.md

 ### Collecting the data

 The data required for this project is available on [Inside Airbnb](http://insideairbnb.com/get-the-data.html), the datasets used in this project are [listings.csv](http://data.insideairbnb.com/the-netherlands/north-holland/amsterdam/2021-09-07/visualisations/listings.csv) and [Inside Airbnb](http://data.insideairbnb.com/the-netherlands/north-holland/amsterdam/2021-09-07/visualisations/reviews.csv).
 There is a script included which allows access to the Google Drive where the exact set used in this project is stored.
-Therefore, potential users should have a Google Drive account to access these data files.
+Therefore, potential users should have a Google Drive account and be signed in to access these data files.

 ### Running the workflow